derhansen/sf_tv2fluidge/README.md

 since they are not shown on the output page.
 You can use this module to perform this action.

 The action can safely be used, since it only flags all unreferenced elements as deleted.

+## Convert references to "insert records" elements

+This module searches recursive on all pages for TemplaVoila reference elements and converts them to "insert records" elements.

+This module replaces the setting "Create shortcut element for TV references" which was an optional setting in tv2fluidge < version 0.4.x.

+You should use this module before you start with migration of Flexible Content Elements and page content.

 ## Migrate FCE